umangtdesai/MBE-Data-Analysis/hxjia_jiahaozh/README.md

                              Aggregate to get a combination of comments for each listing_id
 <br />Combination: product + Project to get the comments and review score for each listing_id, in the form of (listing_id, price, comments, review_score)
 ### Price_on_Holidays
-<br />Generated from Boston Airbnb Calendar and US_Holidays
+Generated from Boston Airbnb Calendar and US_Holidays
 <br />Boston Airbnb Calendar: Select the data with valid price;
                         Project to get data in a form of (date, price);
                         Aggregate to get the mean price for each date
 <br />US_Holidays: Select holidays in the range of Boston Airbnb Calendar's dates
 <br />Combination: Product + Project to get the mean price for each date and whether the date is a holiday, in the form of (date, avg_price, holiday)
 ### Prices_Landmarks_Listings
-<br />Generated from Boston Airbnb Listings and Boston Landmarks
+Generated from Boston Airbnb Listings and Boston Landmarks
 <br />Boston Airbnb Listing: select, project  aggregate to get (neighbourhood, the number of houses in that neighbourhood ), select, project and aggregate to get (neighbourhood, the mean price of houses in that neighbourhood).
 <br />Boston Landmarks: select, project and aggregate to get (neighbourhood, the number of landmarks in that neighbourhood)
 <br />Combiantion: project to get  (neighbourhood, the number of landmarks,  the number of houses, the mean prices of houses in that neighbourhood )